 Students who begin in September will complete either in May or August.
 Students who begin in January will complete in August.

 Most classes are scheduled between the hours of 8:30 a.m. and 2:15 p.m.
 Monday through Friday.
-Some classes are offered in the evenings, so each schedule will be different.

 This depends on the tuition and fees set by the state and college for the upcoming semester.
 It also depends on which classes you need and if you have appropriate transferrable credits.

 Medical Assistant, 28; Patient Care Technician, 26; Medical Interpreter, 18; Nursing Assistant, 7; Pharmacy Technician, 16; Central Processing, 19; Surgical Technology, 40.

 Specialty internships for Medical Assistant and Patient Care Technician programs is 168 hours.
 The Nurse Aide/Home Health Aide internship is a total of 24 clinical hours (three days of eight hours of clinical experience, including a one hour lunch).

 The Clinical Placement Coordinator places students in internships based on several factors: availability of clinical sites, course grades, feedback from faculty, and if applicable, where students live.
 The Clinical Placement Coordinator cannot guarantee placement at any specific location or department.

 You may submit a request in writing to the Clinical Placement Coordinator.
 However, you are not guaranteed placement at that site.

 Graduates of all Allied Health Programs are eligible to take the national certification exam specific to their area of completion.